 You can make your own templates from a blank storyboard, but we also have a few templates already!
-Here are several storyboard templates Storyboard That has for different activities.
+Storyboard That has several storyboard templates for different activities.
 Click "Create a Copy".
 Make any changes you want, such as changing the background color or adding cells, click "Save", and click "Convert Storyboard to Template".

 Want to create simple yet powerful visuals for work?
 Start here and learn how to create mind maps, flowcharts, blog graphics, and much more!